godotengine/godot-docs/classes/class_filedialog.rst

 The file system access scope.
 See enum ``Access`` constants.

-\ **Warning:** Currently, in sandboxed environments such as HTML5 builds or sandboxed macOS apps, FileDialog cannot access the host file system.
+\ **Warning:** Currently, in sandboxed environments such as Web builds or sandboxed macOS apps, FileDialog cannot access the host file system.
 See `godot-proposals#1123 <https://github.com/godotengine/godot-proposals/issues/1123>`__.

 ----